Atlanta-Area Health Information Technology Schools

 Chattahoochee Technical College

 Chattahoochee Technical College is a multiple-campus college that offers programs in business, accounting, computer science, technical studies and health sciences.
 Students interested in a career in health information technology may pursue a certificate as a healthcare assistant with a specialization in medical coding or an associate degree in health information technology at the North Metro Campus.

-The healthcare assistant certificate program at Chattahoochee Technical College allows students to specialize their studies in one of two areas, nursing assistant and medical coding.
-All healthcare assistant programs include coursework in English, mathematics, psychology, anatomy, physiology, medical terminology and computers.
-The medical coding specialization requires students to complete courses in human pathological conditions, document production and medical billing and coding.
+The healthcare assistant certificate program at Chattahoochee Technical College allows students to specialize their studies in one of two areas: nursing assistant and patient care technician.
+All healthcare assistant programs include coursework in English, psychology, anatomy, physiology, medical terminology and computers.
+Optional courses include computer and information literacy for the workplace.

-Within the 69-credit program, students delve into pharmacotherapy, coding and classification, health records, human pathological conditions, healthcare management and computer applications in healthcare.
-In addition to general education coursework, students complete pre-occupational courses in anatomy and physiology, computers and medical terminology.
-Students also take part in labs and a practicum experience.
+Within the 60-credit program, students delve into medical office procedures, electronic medical office technology and computer literacy.
+In addition to general education coursework, students complete courses in anatomy and physiology, computers and healthcare communication.
+Students also take part in labs.

 Other School Options

 Students may also pursue a certificate in medical coding or an associate degree in healthcare management technology at Lanier College, which is almost 44 miles from downtown Atlanta.